leomotors/Website-Vector-Calculator-2/assets/NOTE.md

 This folder and its item will not be shipped along with deployment.

-Instead, I'm using GitHub as Image Provider Service :trollface:
+Instead, I'm using GitHub as Image Hosting Service :trollface: *300IQ*

 ## Picture Sources (only the one I remembered)